U.N. says still negotiating with Syria on chemical weapons inquiry

 U.N.
 Secretary-General Ban Ki-moon appointed Swedish scientist Ake Sellstrom in March to lead a U.N. inquiry into the claims, but diplomatic wrangling and concerns over safety have prevented Sellstrom and his team of experts from entering Syria.

 The U.N. inquiry will only try to establish whether chemical weapons were used, not who used them.
-Sellstrom's team is made up of experts from the Organisation for the Prohibition of Chemical Weapons and the World Health Organisation.
+Sellstrom's team is made up of experts from the Organization for the Prohibition of Chemical Weapons and the World Health Organization.

 "Over the weekend, the investigation team ... completed all necessary logistical arrangements for its visit to Syria," the United Nations said in a statement on Tuesday.